 When a resource reaches an interrupt condition, it signals an interrupt to the interrupt control block.
 The interrupt control block then sets the associated bit in the interrupt status register if the mask bit for that interrupt is set.
 The INT pin is a NOR of the bits of the interrupt status registers.
 Therefore, if a bit in the interrupt status registers is asserted, IRQ asserts low.
-Upon receiving the interrupt, the interrupt handler should read interrupt status registers, IRQ0-IRQ3, are cleared following a register read operation.
+Upon receiving the interrupt, the interrupt handler should read interrupt status registers to determine which resource is requesting service.
+All interrupt bits in the interrupt status registers, IRQ0-IRQ3, are cleared following a register read operation.
 While the interrupt status registers are non-zero, the INT pin remains asserted.